 - After Enola waves at a plane of "Smokers" flying above them, the Mariner dope-slaps her and yells, "What are you thinking about?!?"

 - Enola, again, gets one from the Deacon for mouthing out while they're confronting the Mariner on the deck of the tanker.
-(The Nostalgia Critic liked this part so much, he asked to watch it in loop.)

 - Belisarius Series: As dawazz to Prince Eon, it was part of Ousanas' job to deliver one of these whenever Eon needed correcting in his behavior.

 - Chrysalis (RinoZ): Whenever Anthony is being troublesome or foolish, which realistically is most of the time, he can expect a good THWACK on the head from his mother's antennae.
 It's all out of love.

 - Cradle Series: Lindon has a tendency to ask rather stupid questions, since he was raised in an isolated backwater and has finally realized he doesn't understand as much as he thinks.
 When the team is entering the Blackflame Empire proper for the first time, his friend Yerin asks a stupid question, so Fisher Gesha hits...
 Lindon.